Shakuni Choudhary

 Shakuni Choudhary (born 4 January 1936) is an Indian politician who is a founding member of Samata Party.
 He was elected to the Lok Sabha, lower house of the Parliament of India from Khagaria Lok Sabha constituency as member of the Samata Party.
 Choudhary has been known for political defection and has remained Deputy Speaker in the Bihar Legislative Assembly.
+Chaudhary is a six time MLA from Tarapur Assembly constituency of Munger district.

 He was a former loyal to the Rashtriya Janata Dal (RJD) but left the party on the ground of it promoting the interest of Lalu Prasad Yadav's family.
 The defection happened soon after his son Samrat Choudhary orchestrated a split in RJD by alienating thirteen MLAs to seek recognition as separate splinter group.

 Personal life

 Shakuni Choudhary and his son Samrat Chaudhary hosting Nitish Kumar at their house warming ceremony on 14 October 2024.

 Choudhary was born on 4 January 1936 in Lakhanpur village of Munger district.
 He is married to Parvati Devi.
 Choudhary belongs to Koeri community and had claimed to hold significant hold over his community in the state.

 His ancestral village is in Lakhanpur in Tarapur block of Munger district.
 His son Samrat Choudhary is a Member of Legislative Council from the Bharatiya Janata Party.
 Choudhary has served in the Indian Army for 15 years after that he joined active politics.